 - Progressive image loading – you first load low-quality images and then replace them with high-quality ones after primary content has finished loading.
 This way balances performance with visual appeal.

-Getting deeper into the ins and outs of these methods is out of the scope of this article but it's definitely worth spending your time on for getting the most of your site or app performance as well as delivering the best user experience.
+Getting deeper into the ins and outs of these methods is out of the scope of this article.
+However, it's definitely worth spending your time for getting the most of your site or app performance as well as delivering the best user experience.